GorillaDev420/OS-lab1/docs/report.md

 5. **I/O Redirection:**

-Redirection feature is also implemented using `dup2()` system calling while no pipes needed.
+The redirection feature is also implemented using `dup2()` system calling while no pipes are needed.
 Only the first and last processes need to take redirection into their account.

 - First process (pgm N): check if input redirection needed
 - Last process (pgm 1): check if output redirection needed